Midnight in the Garden of Good and Evil: Characters and events

-In the first chapter, Berendt and Williams are interrupted by Hansford's screaming entrance; this happened prior to Williams and Berendt's first meeting in 1982.
+In the first chapter, Berendt and Williams are interrupted by Hansford's screaming entrance; this happened prior to Williams and Berendt's first meeting.
 "Jim was having drinks with somebody else," explains Berendt.
 "Jim told me about it and so did somebody else.
 So I reconstructed it, put myself in there.
 The first evening in Mercer House is a combination of a lot of stories he told me.
 Then afterward, I meet all these people — Joe Odom, Chablis, Lee Adler.
 I met all these people, obviously, after the murder, but they don't impact the murder at all, so I simply put them right after my meeting with Jim, and it seems as though I met them before the shooting and I didn't, but so what?
 All of those meetings with people were actual meetings.
 They took place in '85 or later, and they are pretty much verbatim what happened with those people and me."

-Jim Williams' confession to Berendt before the third trial was recorded on a Dictaphone by the author.
+Jim Williams's confession to Berendt before the third trial was recorded on a Dictaphone by the author.
 "If [Williams] had not died, I don't know what I would have done, because I'm pretty sure he would not have wanted that in the book."

 Lee Adler initially shunned Berendt after the book's release, claiming he was misrepresented.
 "At first he wouldn't talk to me; now, he shakes my hand," said Berendt.

-Nancy Hillis, who appears as Mandy Nichols, later explained that, contrary to Berendt's portrayal of her, she did not meet Joe Odom until he had moved from 16 East Jones Street to 101 East Oglethorpe Avenue.
+Nancy Hillis, who appears as Mandy Nicholls, later explained that, contrary to Berendt's portrayal of her, she did not meet Joe Odom until he had moved from 16 East Jones Street to 101 East Oglethorpe Avenue.
 She also clarified that there was no romantic relationship between her and Odom, largely because Odom was gay.

 The person represented by Serena Dawes (based on Helen Avis Drexel) died in 1974, over twenty years before the book's release.

 Minerva is based on Valerie Boles, a root doctor from South Carolina.

 Regarding the high number of eccentric characters in Savannah, Berendt's belief is that it is because gossip was so important during his time in the city.
 "People in Savannah gossip more than anywhere else," he said.
 "What do people gossip about?
 Other people's behavior.
 The stranger the behavior, the better the gossip.
 The person that is being gossiped about knows they are being appreciated and attempts to outdo themself on the strangeness."

 In 2024, Berendt stated that he believed Williams was guilty of murder.